-One final note: the iPhone SE (2020) is not eligible for the iPhone Upgrade Program, so if that's the phone you're buying, the iPhone Payments Plan is what you want.
+One final note: the iPhone SE (2020), iPhone 11, and iPhone XR are not eligible for the iPhone Upgrade Program, so if that's the phone you're buying, the iPhone Payments Plan is what you want.

 So I can't upgrade every year on the iPhone Payments plan?

 Correct.
 The iPhone Payments plan is a loan financing program that lets you make monthly payments across 24 months on an iPhone.
 Even if you get rid of the iPhone a year or the day after you've made your final payment, you must pay the full amount (though you can pay the loan off early).

 Do I have to get AppleCare+ with it?